Thomas Horsfield: Early life

 Horsfield was born in Bethlehem, Pennsylvania, and studied medicine at the University of Pennsylvania.
 He was the grandson of Timothy Horsfield, Sr. (1708-1773), who was born in Liverpool and emigrated to New York in 1725.
-In New York, his brother Isaac and he ran a butcher shop.
 The Horsfield family converted from the Church of England to Moravianism, a Protestant denomination with a strong emphasis on education.
-In 1748, Horsfield, Sr. applied for permission to reside in Bethlehem, Pennsylvania.
-He, however, moved only his family to Bethlehem and joined them the next year.
-When Northampton County was created in 1752, he was made a justice of peace by Governor Hamilton.
-In 1763 he was commissioned a colonel in the forces defending the frontiers against Indian raids.
-One of the sons, Joseph Horsfield was a delegate in the Pennsylvania convention to ratify the Federal Constitution.
-Grandfather Horsfield was a friend of Benjamin Franklin and finds mention in the latter's autobiography.
-Horsfield's father was Timothy Horsfield, Jr. (died April 11, 1789) and he married Juliana Sarah Parsons of Philadelphia in 1738.
+In 1748, he moved his family to Bethlehem, Pennsylvania and joined them the next year.
+Horsfield's father was Timothy Horsfield, Jr. and he married Juliana Sarah Parsons in 1738.
 Thomas Horsfield was born in Bethlehem on May 12, 1773.
-He went to school at the Moravian schools in Bethlehem and Nazareth.
-He took an interest in biology and took a pharmacy course under a Dr Otto (probably John Frederick Otto MD, of Nazareth).
-In 1798, he graduated in medicine from the University of Pennsylvania, his thesis being on the effects of poison ivy.
+He was educated at the Moravian schools in Bethlehem and Nazareth.
+He studied medicine at the University of Pennsylvania and graduated in 1798.
+His thesis on the physiological effects of poison ivy demonstrated his interest in botany.

 Travels in Asia

 In 1799, he accepted a post as surgeon on the vessel China, a merchant vessel that was to sail to Java.
 He passed through Batavia and was struck by the beauty of the region.
 In 1801, he applied to be a surgeon with the Dutch Colonial Army in Batavia.
-Taking up appointment there, he took a keen interest in the flora, fauna, and geology of the region.
-The East India Company took control of the island from the Dutch in 1811, and Horsfield began to collect plants and animals on behalf of the governor and friend Sir Thomas Stamford Raffles.
+Taking up appointment there, he took an interest in the flora, fauna, and geology of the region.
+In particular, he studied the botany and the insects of the region.
+One of the first of many species to named after him was the butterfly, Taenaris horsfieldii.
+The East India Company took control of the island from the Dutch in 1811, and Horsfield began to collect natural history specimens on behalf of the governor and friend Sir Thomas Stamford Raffles.
 In 1816, Java was restored to the Dutch and Horsfield moved west to Sumatra.
 In 1819, he was forced to leave the island due to ill health, and returned to London on board the Lady Raffles.